Chat with us, powered by LiveChat

 The Boston Tea Party (1773) saw participants disguised as Mohawk Indians, a nod to Native American symbolism.
 The Sons of Liberty Flag with its distinct stripes often flew in association with defiant acts like this protest.

-The Declaration of Independence: Excerpts from the Declaration of Independence and talks about its signing on July 4, 1776.
+All about the Declaration of Independence and its signing on July 4, 1776.

 On July 4, 1776, the Declaration of Independence proclaimed America’s official separation from Britain.
 Written primarily by Thomas Jefferson, it outlined grievances against King George III and articulated principles of equality, liberty, and self-governance, forming the ideological foundation of the United States.
 It’s hard to imagine how far they would come from one of the original colonies in Plymouth!